-The first time named runs with a managed key configured in named.conf, it fetches the DNSKEY RRset directly from the zone apex, and validates it using the key specified in the managed-keys statement.
-If the DNSKEY RRset is validly signed, then it is used as the basis for a new managed keys database.
+The first time named runs with an initial-key or initial-ds configured in named.conf, it fetches the DNSKEY RRset directly from the zone apex, and validates it using the trust anchor specified in trust-anchors.
+If the DNSKEY RRset is validly signed by a key matching the trust anchor, then it is used as the basis for a new managed keys database.

-From that point on, whenever named runs, it sees the managed-keys statement, checks to make sure RFC 5011 key maintenance has already been initialized for the specified domain, and if so, it simply moves on.
-The key specified in the managed-keys statement is not used to validate answers; it has been superseded by the key or keys stored in the managed keys database.
+From that point on, whenever named runs, it sees the initial-key or initial-ds listed in trust-anchors, checks to make sure RFC 5011 key maintenance has already been initialized for the specified domain, and if so, simply moves on.
+The key specified in the trust-anchors statement is not used to validate answers; it is superseded by the key or keys stored in the managed keys database.

-The next time named runs after a name has been removed from the managed-keys statement, the corresponding zone will be removed from the managed keys database, and RFC 5011 key maintenance will no longer be used for that domain.
+The next time named runs after an initial-key or initial-ds has been removed from the dnssec-keys statement (or changed to a static-key or static-ds), the corresponding zone is removed from the managed keys database, and RFC 5011 key maintenance is no longer used for that domain.